dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 def processEt(): EitherT[IO, IllegalArgumentException, Int] = EitherT(IO(Left(new IllegalArgumentException())))
 ```

-* Or you can return a monad where error is one of the possible results (`Either[Throwable, T]`, `Either[String, T]`).
-The left side of your `Eather` can have strings, throwable errors or sealed traits hierarchies and / or classes of errors.
+* Or you can return a monad where an error is one of the possible results (`Either[Throwable, T]`, `Either[String, T]`).
+The left side of your `Eather` can have strings, throwable errors or sealed traits hierarchies and/or classes of errors.

 ```scala
 def process(): Either[IllegalArgumentException, Int] = Left(new IllegalArgumentException())
 ```

 As you can see, there are a lot of possible approaches.
 All of them are valid in Scala and can be chosen based on the requirements and use cases.
-For simplicity reasons we will not talk about asynchronous and/or synchronous aspects of delivering your errors but just focus on the types of errors.
+For simplicity reasons, we will not talk about asynchronous and/or synchronous aspects of delivering your errors but just focus on the types of errors.

 # Know your errors

 But what if we have multiple errors?
-It's quite common in modern development to have a function which can go wrong in a multiple different ways.
+It's quite common in a modern development to have a function which can go wrong in multiple different ways.
 Let's say, your process can fail even to start due to `ConfigNotFoundError` or can raise an error during the processing.

 There are also few possible combinations.
-The most direct and straight way is just to encode your error result as `Throwable`.
+The most direct and straightway is just to encode your error result as `Throwable`.
 That is how it's done in the most cases: `Future`, `Try` or even `IO` from cats (I'm not talking about `EitherT[IO, E, T]` or `IO[Either[E, T]]` — it's a bit different way).
 The disadvantage of this approach is that you actually know nothing about your error in the compilation time.
 You have to wait in runtime and try to handle _all possible errors_ with some default scenarios if something really unexpected has happened.

 Another option will be to encode your error into your types.
 You can always return `Either[IllegalArgumentException, R]` or `IO[Either[IllegalArgumentException, R]]` or even `EitherT[IO, IllegalArgumentException, T]`.
-Obviously, in this case you have concrete type of your error.
-You know what can go wrong — you know that you have to deal with error of concrete type IllegalArgumentException.
+Obviously, in this case, you have the concrete type of your error.
+You know what can go wrong — you know that you have to deal with the error of concrete type IllegalArgumentException.
 So, you know which errors you must handle.

 But what should you do if you have multiple types of this error?
 You still can build sealed trait hierarchies: